FREQUENTLY ASKED QUESTIONS

 Q. What do you mean by materials being a “reading insurance policy?”

-A. Too often in the literacy process, essential high-frequency word lists are only partially learned, hit-or-miss style.
-This happens when the teaching materials are more loosely structured, with a high-frequency word list scattered throughout multiple resources.
-The printable discs included in each Reading Bundle are tightly designed so this doesn’t happen: each book is mastered in turn and builds necessary vocabulary so that the next book can be learned.
+A. I sometimes refer to my High Frequency Book Series as an “insurance policy,” designed to make sure that students learn the essential vocabulary that the school will insist they master in progression.
+Too often in the literacy process, essential (but boring) high-frequency word lists are only partially learned, hit-or-miss style.
+This happens when the teaching materials are more loosely structured, with a high-frequency word list scattered throughout multiple books/resources.
+Our series of High-Frequency Books are tightly designed so this doesn’t happen: each book is mastered in turn and builds necessary vocabulary so that the next book can be learned.
 In other words, there is no guesswork involved: the child either has or has not mastered the book and is or is not ready for the next book.
 Special instructions for using the Fast Flash teaching method are always included, and that technique greatly accelerates the learning process.

 Q. Do your materials come with complete teaching instructions?

 A. Yes.
 Detailed instructions are included with each Reading Bundle so that you know know where to start, how to teach, and how to test with the materials.
+You’ll have 3 resources in your bundle: the book “Whole Child Reading,” the “Educator’s Guide,” and a “Welcome” quick-start guide.
 In addition, you can email Natalie if you have questions; and of course you can arrange a Personal Consult with her.

 Q. What follows your three reading levels?
 Are there other more advanced programs available?

-In a video consult (via Skype, or FaceTime), Natalie can give you a reading plan tailored to you child’s interests and level and guide you through a process which involves incorporating modified trade books, personal books, and more.
+In a video consult, Natalie can give you a reading plan tailored to you child’s interests and level and guide you through a process which involves incorporating modified trade books, personal books, and more.

 Q. Can my child’s teachers participate in a Personal Consult with you?
 Does it cost more than a standard consult?